0xfrej/0xfrej.github.io/_posts/2024-10-30-handling-optional-fields.md

 So far I used this approach in limited amount within my current workplace and it was pretty useful.
 Unfortunately we didn't have time to properly refactor the biggest source of headaches, which is a feed processor consuming incremental product updates of a very massive XML structure, which was also the main driver to do this.
 However I believe that somebody, can use this idea to help them overcome some hurdles of dealing with partial hydratations of large structures.

+## Alternative projects
+After writing this article I discovered [php-option](https://github.com/schmittjoh/php-option/tree/master) package that I didn't know about previously.
+Motivation and the library tries to solve essentially almost the same surface as I do.
+Some aspects of our APIs are different and the library has some nice ideas, which I might incorporate into my version.

+However I plan to continue to work on my library, integrate it into symfony serializer and improve on the ergonomics further (current version is very heavily derived from Rust and still needs some polishing).